nord-/MsfsOfpLog/README.md

 Each GPS fix passage records:
 - Timestamp
-- Fix name and coordinates
+- Fix name and coordinates (including TAKEOFF and LANDING events)
 - Remaining fuel (kilograms and percentage)
 - Aircraft altitude and speed
 - Heading and ground speed